 Blusher for the age of hot flushes

-The main shake-up for me in this area is that I’ve moved away from the pinky shades of blusher I used to wear and I now, without fail, I always use a bronzer.
+The main makeup for midlife shake-up for me in this area is that I’ve moved away from the pinky shades of blusher I used to wear.
+Now, without fail, I always use a bronzer.

 As a sparkle addict, I tend to go for one with a bit of shimmer, and on days where I do need a bit of ‘blush’, a touch of a shimmery, peachy toned blush on the ‘apples’ of the cheeks to finish off.

 Hour Glass Ambient Luminous Bronze Light, £49

 We really don’t need to look any more ‘flushed’ than necessary, so a bronzer has the effect of bringing some ‘warmth’ to the face and makes you look healthy.A little shimmering highlighter on the tops of the cheekbones will give you a fabulous healthy ‘glow’.
 Other great blushes: Nars Orgasm, £23 and Bobbi Brown Highlighting Powder in Moon Glow, £36.

 Last word to brows

 Makeup for midlife is one thing, but never underestimate the importance of eyebrows.
 As we age, strong, shaped brows can really define your face.
 Many of us are not used to getting regular threading or tinting as it just wasn’t so readily available back in the day.
 But now is the time to get into good brow habits.